 Central parts of the cells are not smooth but the sublimation process appears to be significantly subdued compared to the zones around the troughs.

-Sometimes an area without a clearly defined trough will have aggressive sublimation pits which seem to be turning into a trough but not quite there yet.
+Sometimes an area without a clearly defined trough will have aggressive sublimation pits which seem to be turning into a trough which is not quite there yet.

 More or Less

 Areas with more pits tend to line up near areas where troughs exist or seem to be about to form.